alecgregory/swedish-innovations/preso_notes.md

 }, counts);
 ```

-- While this was not hugely difficult thing to do, this suggests to me that data structure is perhaps a little less integral to chart js, and therefore your structure is more likely to require handling outside the library, than with observable/plot.
-Although we did see that a bit in the later stages of observable plot too.
+- While creating the data was not too difficult, the fact that we have to do it all suggests to me that data structure is perhaps a little less integral to chart js, and therefore your structure is more likely to require handling outside the library.
+Data processing is often necessary but it seems to have some in earlier with chart js than observable/plot.

-- The code below is a little more verbose than for observable/plot.
+- The code below generates the visualuation.
+It is a little more verbose than for observable/plot.
 Chart JS is highly configurable, and its config handling follows good practices.
 However even our basic case needs quite a lot of config.
-- The other thing to mention is that we have already spent quite a few lines of code defining our data above, which reduces the amount of code that we need in the chart generating function below.
-- Note that one area that doesn't necessarily need to be here but I wanted to highlight: `options.plugins.tooltip.enabled`.
-The tooltip is enabled by default, but unintuitively the toggle is under the `options.plugins` property.
-This shows that they are serious when they say have a plugin-base architecture.
-- In general I've found that libraries based on plugins tend to favor more experienced devs who can understand and author plugins.
-For others, having a largely self-contained ecosystem can be reassuring

 ```
 () => {